verifereum/funding/evm-decomp/evm-decompilation.md

 - "Decompilation into Logic" methodology (https://www.cl.cam.ac.uk/~mom22/decompilation.html)
 - Publications such as "Machine-Code Verification for Multiple Architectures" (FMCAD 2008)

-[The Verifereum project](https://verifereum.org) has already established a comprehensive formalisation of EVM in HOL4, which will serve as the foundation for our extensions.
+[The Verifereum project](https://verifereum.org) has already established a comprehensive formalisation of EVM in HOL4, which will serve as the foundation for our work.

 ## Methodology
 <!-- How do you plan to achieve your research objectives? -->